 In August 2020, Sampo and the South African investment company RMI announced a joint bid for the UK vehicle insurer Hastings.
 The acquisition meant expansion of Sampo’s P&C insurance business and it gives the group a foothold in the UK market, which is many times larger than the Nordic P&C insurance markets.
 In 2021 Sampo acquired RMI's minority ownership is Hastings and the option held by RMI to acquire 10 per cent of the company.
 Hastings became a fully-owned subsidary of Sampo in December 2021.

 In November 2020, Sampo sold some of its shares in Nordea to institutional investors with an accelerated bookbuild offering.
 Sampo reduced its Nordea stake further in May, September and October 2021.
-The transactions reduced Sampo’s holdings in Nordea to 6.1 per cent.
+In April 2022, Sampo completed its Nordea-exit and sold the remaining shares to institutional investors.

-At the end of 2021, Sampo’s business consists of four segments: If, which is the largest P&C insurer in the Nordic Countries; Mandatum, which focuses on life insurance and asset management; the Danish insurance company Topdanmark and Hastings in the UK.
-If, Mandatum and Hastings are fully-owned by Sampo plc, while Topdanmark is partly-owned with 47 per cent stake.
+In 2022, Sampo’s business consists of four segments: If, which is the largest P&C insurer in the Nordic Countries; Mandatum, which focuses on life insurance and asset management; the Danish insurance company Topdanmark and Hastings in the UK.
+If, Mandatum and Hastings are fully-owned by Sampo plc, while Topdanmark is partly-owned with 48.3 per cent stake.

 Main photo: Ismo Pekkarinen, Lehtikuva